tedneward/Azgaarnoth/Creatures/Troll.md

 ## Spirit Troll
 ![Spirit Troll](Troll-Spirit.png)

 A troll blasted with psychic energy can take a nonphysical form when it regenerates.
 Its psyche survives, but the body of a spirit troll is as insubstantial as shadow.
-The troll might be unaware of the transition — it still moves and attacks with teeth and claws as it always did — but now it strikes at its victim’s mind.
+The troll might be unaware of the transition — it still moves and attacks with teeth and claws as it always did — but now it strikes at its victim's mind.

 >### Spirit Troll
 >*Large giant, chaotic evil*